cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Installation_Management/Zero_Touch_Provisioning_-_ZTP.md

 author: Unknown
 weight: 51
 pageID: 8362632
+aliases:
+ - /old/Zero_Touch_Provisioning_-_ZTP.html
 ---
 # Zero Touch Provisioning - ZTP

-*<span id="src-8362632_indexterm-69F8D9757C0D4EF07DA8F1CDF8B2DF42">Zero
-</span><span id="src-8362632_indexterm-D0A71535D658E2C5049285BA615F2B70">touch
-</span><span id="src-8362632_indexterm-21DF3FB33FB50D480C40F3DAFB32EAF6">provisioning
-</span>*(ZTP) enables you to deploy network devices quickly in
+*Zero touch provisioning* (ZTP) enables you to deploy network devices quickly in large-scale environments.
-large-scale environments.
 On first boot, Cumulus Linux invokes ZTP, which executes the provisioning automation used to deploy the device for its intended role in the network.

 The provisioning framework allows for a one-time, user-provided script to be executed.
 You can develop this script using a variety of